ropensci-review-tools/ropensci-review-tools/docs/pkgcheck/functions/read_pkg_guide.md

-# `read_pkg_guide`

-Browse packaging guidelines
+# Browse packaging guidelines

 ## Description

 A convenience function to automatically open the web page of rOpenSci's "Package Development Guide" in the default browser.

 ## Usage